narlei/SmartShop/README.md

 # SmartShop - Modular iOS Architecture with Tuist

 A modular iOS application demonstrating clean architecture principles using **Tuist** for project generation and dependency management.
+If you like this idea, and plan to use it in your project, send me a message to talk about your experience: https://www.linkedin.com/in/narlei/

 ## Table of Contents